 “Yes, I guess it’s about time to let them go.
 We must hand over our kids to him.
 He’ll know what to do.”
 Who’s he?
 My dad continues in a low voice.
 “As a matter of fact, he has finished all the paperwork and will be arranging for the transportation, so everything will be ready in few days.”
 They both look at me and my sister, with tears in their eyes.

 “Everything will be fine, girls.”
 My dad says reassuringly.
 I have no idea why this is happening.
-I look at my sister, who’s face has lit up at the name of Britain.
+I look at my sister, whose face has lit up in the name of Britain.